Russian Bombshell Viki Odintcova Says She’s A ‘Jungle Girl’ While Clad In Low-Cut Brown Swimsuit

 Viki Odintcova delighted her fans in another insanely sexy look that was shared on her Instagram page.
-As those who follow her on the platform know, Odintcova is wildly popular and she boasts an impressive following of over 5.5 million on Instagram alone.
-The beauty loves to flaunt her killer figure in lingerie and tight dresses but her outfit of choice is usually swimwear.
+As those who follow her on the platform know, Odintcova is wildly popular, boasting an impressive following of over 5.5 million.
+The beauty loves to flaunt her killer figure in lingerie and tight dresses, although her outfit of choice is usually swimwear.

-In the gorgeous new update that was shared on her page, the bombshell geo-tagged her location in Bali where she stood in front of a pool and a number of beautiful, green trees.
+In the gorgeous new update that was shared on her page, the bombshell geo-tagged her location in Bali, where she stood in front of a pool and a number of beautiful, green trees.
 Odintcova looked picture-perfect while clad in a skimpy brown swimsuit that dipped low into her chest, showing off generous views of cleavage for the camera.
-The NSFW ensemble was also high cut, flaunting her sculpted legs and hip bones.
-To accessorize the look, she rocked a number of bracelets as well as a gold chained necklace.
+The sexy ensemble was also high cut, flaunting her sculpted legs and hip bones.
+To accessorize the look, she rocked a number of bracelets as well as a gold chain necklace.

-The Russian smokeshow kept things casual, wearing her long, dark locks down and slightly waved as they fell all the way down her chest.
-She appeared to be wearing minimal makeup in the photo with just a hint of lipgloss.
-In the caption of the image, she told her fans that she is a jungle girl and in just a short time of it going live, it’s garnered a ton of attention from her legion of fans.
+The Russian smokeshow kept things casual, wearing her long, dark locks down and slightly waved as they fell over her chest.
+She appeared to be wearing minimal makeup, sporting just a hint of lipgloss.
+In the caption of the image, she told her fans she is a jungle girl.
+In just a short time since going live, it’s garnered a ton of attention from her legion of fans.

 In addition to over 160,000 likes, the beauty racked up an impressive 900-plus comments — a number that continues to climb.
-Some of her fans commented on the photo to let her know that she looks incredible while countless others raved over her killer figure.
+Some of her fans commented on the photo to let her know that she looked incredible while countless others raved over her killer figure.
 A few more flooded the comments section with their choice of emoji, including plenty of flames and hearts.

 “Perfect lady so beautiful everytime,” one fan commented.